cebamps/advent-of-code-2022/notes.md

 Assuming I run that cleanup every time that piece is placed, I can base the cycle detection on piece and jet timings and that simplified field.

+## First attempt at cycle detection

-**Note that this approach does not work on the test case.** I could confirm with some trace prints that this is because the test case never fully fills a row, and therefore its field does not cycle.
+**This approach did not work on the test case.** I could confirm with some trace prints that this is because the test case never fully fills a row, and therefore its field does not cycle.

 The cycle detection thus needs to rely on more clever data.

-I don't see how at the moment -- how can we be sure that a future piece can not sneak into a gap past the part of the field we are looking at?
+After looking a bit online, another solution is obvious, though more complex
+too: find any shape that seals the field.
+This is not foolproof either.
+In the few rounds of the sample case shown on the website, the rightmost column remains completely empty.

+Another solution is to try a fixed height, but that's not very satisfying.

+## Second attempt

+My second attempt keeps the cleanup (even if it may be wasteful).
+However, I don't look at the full field anymore.

+Instead, when placing each piece, I keep track of how far down it fell, in a running maximum.

+I can then add to the derived value used in cycle detection (`hash`) the top section of the field according to that height, and the height itself.

+That way, if a future state is equal to the current one with respect to that equality relation, it means that no future piece will fall beyond the top section of the current state.
+Indeed, they will start at least as high as the current state's did, and will not by more than the running maximum, which we assumed has not increased.

+This is not a water-tight approach, but it is a more general heuristic than the first one: if there is a full row in the cycle, or more generally any seal that physically limits falls, it will imply an upper bound on the fall height.

+This will not work if the maximum fall distance is unbounded.

+I think in all of those cases, we identify two peaks to our mountain: one growing up at speed `x * t` and a smaller one growing up at speed `y * t` with `y < x`, the maximum fall distance will be unbounded.

+Fortunately, both my input and the test input have a bounded maximum fall distance, as this method finds the cycle.